visgitprojects/Person-List-And-API/README.md

 Extract the project from the zip file.
 Trying to run the project from the zip file will not load it properly.

 Run in visual studio as debug.
-(Publish version would have to be hosted and the API url updated in the react portion of the code.)
+(Published version would have to be hosted and the API url updated in the react portion of the code.)

 You may need to run a nuget package restore.